HI-Mithun/PDF-Reader/README.md

 Download both files:

-YourPDFReader.exe (the actual reader app)
+pdfREader.exe (the actual reader app)

-dictionary_data.txt (required dictionary data)
+pdf_reader_settings.txt (required dictionary data)

 ⚠️ Do not rename or separate these files.
 They must stay in the same folder.

-Run YourPDFReader.exe
+Run pdfREader.exe
 Double-click the .exe to launch the app — no installation needed.

 📝 Notes